Imagine a scenario where you want to play with a sex robot, but it plays you before you could figure out what went wrong.

-Recently, Nick Patterson, a lecturer and cyber security researcher at Deakin University said that sex robots could kill their owners if hackers got their hands on them.
+Recently, Nick Patterson, a lecturer and cybersecurity researcher at Deacybersecurity said that sex robots could kill their owners if hackers got their hands on them.
 That means if hackers exploited critical vulnerabilities in the system it could allow attackers to turn sex robots into a killing machine.

 “Hackers can hack into a robot or a robotic device and have full control of the connections, arms, legs and other attached tools like knives or welding devices.
 “Once a robot is hacked, the hacker has full control and can issue instructions to the robot,” Nick told DailyStar.

-The warning is alarming yet considered as over rated by many but at the same time, it’s note worthy since robots use the same operating system like the smartphone or computer system you use.
-And since sex robots are connected to the Internet, the vulnerable track record of Internet of Things devices (IoT) is known to everyone.
+The warning is alarming yet considered as overrated by many but at the same time, it’s noteworthy since robots use the same operating system as the smartphone or computer system you use.
+And since sex robots are connected to the Internet, the vulnerable track record of the Internet of Things devices (IoT) is known to everyone.